gustavoguarnieri/ff4j-redis-sample/README.md

 # ff4j-redis-sample

-This project is a sample of the ff4j framework with console authentication and redis database, working with feature flags, for more details visit: https://ff4j.github.io/
+This Kotlin project is a sample of the ff4j framework with console authentication and redis database, working with feature flags, for more details visit: https://ff4j.github.io/

 ## Quick Start